xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

           log_stdout: False
 ```

-It's not advised to use `init_exec_commands: []` as your device might not have `terminal width` and `terminal length 0` commands.
+It's not recommended to use `init_exec_commands: []` as your device might not have `terminal width` and `terminal length 0` commands.
 You could have issues when with long outputs.
 {: .notice--warning}

 More information about the device `connect()` method in the [pyATS documentation](https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html).